Package 'duet'

 print(df_renamed)

-Process all Dyad Directories to Create CSV Files Using MultimodalR
+Process all Dyad Directories to Create CSV Files

 Description

-This function processes all dyad directories in the specified input base path, applying the op_create_csv function from the package, and saves the output in the corresponding directories in the output base path.
+This function processes all dyad directories in the specified input base path, applying the 'op_create_csv' function from the package, and saves the output in the corresponding directories in the output base path.

 Usage